 "An Indian summer crept stealthily over his closing days."

 In his story The Guardian Angel, 1867, Oliver Wendell Holmes mentions "an Indian summer of serene widowhood".

-The English already had names for the phenomenon - St. Luke’s Summer, St. Martin’s Summer or All-Hallown Summer, but these have now all but disappeared and, like the rest of the world, the term Indian summer has been used in the UK for at least a century.
+The English already had names for the phenomenon - St. Luke’s Summer, St. Martin’s Summer or All-Hallown Summer and the French also referred to l'été de la Saint-Martin.
+These have now all but disappeared and, like the rest of the world, the term Indian summer has been used in the UK for at least a century.

 As a climatic event it is known throughout the world and is technically called a weather singularity, that is, a climatic event that recurs around the same time of year.
 The frequency, depth and longevity of the weather pattern is clearly dependent of geography.
 It is most frequently associated with the eastern and central states of the USA, which have a suitable climate to generate the weather pattern, that is, a wide variation of temperature and wind strength from summer to winter.
 Many of those states are also famous for their areas of hardwood forest, which show up well during Indian summers when the leaves have already begun to turn and the sun is shining.

 Why Indian?
 Well, no one knows but, as is commonplace when no one knows, many people have guessed.
 Here are a few of the more commonly repeated guesses: